 How Wet Is Mount Waialeale?

-With an average of around 450 inches of rain per year, Mount Waialeale is often touted as the wettest place on earth.
+With an average of around 450 inches of rain per year, Mount Waialeale is often touted as the wettest place on Earth.
 In 1982, the mountain experienced a mind-boggling 683 inches of rain, the highest ever recorded in the area.

 Even the name lets you know what to expect.
 In Hawaiian, the word Waialeale means “overflowing water.”
 Interestingly, just a few miles away, average rainfall drops to just 10 inches per year, making the contrast between Mount Waialeale and its environs even more dramatic.